PSJoshi/raspberry-pi-hardening/bash-history-to-syslog.md

 ### Send bash history logs of all the users to syslog
+Add the following to the file - /etc/profile
 ```
 #log all your bash commands to syslog
 function log2syslog